emersonrp/bindcontrol/README.md

 MacOS users:  an experimental binary release has been made available.
 It is not signed and/or notarized, and might or might not work at all.
 Any feedback is encouraged.

+Linux users:  an *extremely* experimental binary release is now available.
+You should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.

 <b>If you receive malware warnings</b>, please read <a href="Help/MalwareWarnings.md">my comments on that issue</a>.

 Running From Source